dianatataru/ancestryinference_workflow/README.md

 |  9260 | 15019 | 11090 | 17851 | 13041 | 16073 | 8709  | 20077 | 10296 | 15111 | 11289 | 14642 | 15133 | 25823 |

 Additional files needed to run this:
-Located in ```/project/dtataru/ancestryinfer```.
+Located in ```/project/dtataru/lac_nas_gut/AIMS```.
 This has multiple input files that need to be created and changed.
   a.  output ```AIMs_panel15_final.AIMs_counts.txt``` & ```AIMs_panel15_final.AIMs.txt```
   b.
 Reference genomes for each of three species, I'm using the following, listed in ```/project/dtataru/hybrids/ancestryinfer/reference_genomes/```:
       1. MguttatusTOL_551_v5.0.fa
       2. Mnasutusvar_SF_822_v2.0.fa
       3. WLF47.fasta (consensus genome made by me with high coverage unpub. sequencing data

-Sites fixed for each species:
-lac(subset): 52,000
-nas:51,659
-gut:24,590
-total:128,249

-First time around ended up with 698623 remaining_sites.txt Ended up wtih 203414.
-Need to revisit this filitering step because I'm worries that those many sites that weren't fixed were mostly guttatus and then when I subset I ended up with very few laciniatus sites.
+First time around ended up with 698623 remaining_sites.txt, then after filtering to sites uniquely fixed to each species and only one AIM for every 100 bp, ended up wtih 203414.
+Need to revisit this filtering step because I'm worries that those many sites that weren't fixed were mostly guttatus and then when I subset I ended up with very few laciniatus sites.
 Let me investigate in the aims file briefly:

 Number of guttatus Alt Counts: 730625 (Ref=907553, total=1,638,178)
 awk '{ sum += $6 } END { print sum }' AIMs_panel15_final.AIMs.txt